MacTirney/GrandMA3-API-Documentation/modules/Object API Functions/Object API - Functions.md

             * The function takes a handle of the type "light_userdata" as an argument.
                 * It can be omitted when using the colon notation on an object.
     * **Return**
-        * Table
+        * Table:
             * The function returns a table with the child objects.
             * If there are no children, then it returns an empty table.
     * **Examples**
         * [Click Here]()

+### D
 * **Dump()**
     * **About**
         * The function returns a string with information about the object.